vlaaad/vlaaad.github.io/_posts/2020-01-21-transparent-functions.md

 ---
 layout: post
-title: "Transparent functions with equality semantics"
+title: "Transparent Functions with Equality Semantics"
 description: "You don't have them.
 Do you need them?
 How do you get them?"
 ---